-Hopital Wesleyan de La Gonâve
+Hopital Wesleyen de La Gonâve

-The 100,000 people who live on the island have no other access to the kind of medical resources the hospital provides.
-They would have to take a 12 mile trip across the sea in unsafe boats followed by at least 2 hours overland by bus or taxi (if affordable) to a hospital that may or may not receive them—and that’s if they were able to pay to get off the island in the first place.
+On an island with 100,000+ people who have no other access to the kind of medical resources the hospital provides, La Gonâve Wesleyen Hospital has a mantra of never turning anyone away.
+Residents would have to take a 12 mile trip across the sea in unsafe boats followed by at least 2 hours overland by bus or taxi (if affordable) to a hospital that may or may not receive them—and that’s if they were able to pay to get off the island in the first place.

-- Repair and upgrade the hospital’s power control system
+- Upgrade hospital’s solar power system

 - Energy independence for at least the next 10 years